 |A food holiday appreciating apples for their many health benefits.|

 Lays emphasizes the importance of eating apples, so to prevent illnesses.

 International Eat A Red Apple Day, Red Apple Day

 Why Only Eat Red Apples on Eat A Red Apple Day?
 Why Not Eat A Green or Golden Apple Day?

 Well, there’s no hard and fast rule as to what variety of apples you should eat on December 1.
 When it comes to red versus green, it is a tough call, as both apples are more similar than they are different when it comes to nutrition.
 The health benefit differences are negligible between these two apples.

 Maybe the theme of this Food Holiday is centered around only “Red Apples”, due to the following:

-- Red apples a great overall choice for daily consumption due to their sweetness and overall mild flavor, but they are also the word’s most favorite apple variety.
+- Red apples are a great overall choice for daily consumption due to their sweetness and overall mild flavor, but they are also the world’s favorite apple variety.

 Jump To A Particular Section:

 Even with our extensive research, we couldn’t figure out the history of National Eat A Red Apple Day, nor there’s information on who created this day or how it was created.
 But one thing is for sure, this food holiday has been created to raise awareness of the extraordinary health benefits of apples and encourage people to include apple in their daily diets to keep themselves a bay from illnesses.